 Be specific.
+Formal assessments include both what the students will do to demonstrate their learning and the rubric that assesses their learning.
 Formal assessment should be age and/or developmentally appropriate.
 Describe what each student will do and the resulting process, product, or performance.
 For example, indicate that each student will "draw or paint a picture."
 Collect and submit student products or written summaries as they move through a process; video record student performance(s).